franciskershaw/slice-of-pie/testing.md

 To check my python code complied with industry standards, I first rendered a list of all warnings in my workspace using the `python3 -m flake8 ` command.
 I disregarded all warnings from migration files and proceeded to work through every problem one by one.
 The vast majority were warnings about the line length, which were fixed by adding parentheses and moving onto another line.

 I then double checked everything by running each file through Pep8 online, with no major errors being found.
 As with the flake8 linter in GitPod, warnings were made regarding the length of certain lines in my settings.py file, but as these were for important configuration settings I elected to leave them as they were.
-One line in my webhooks file was producing a warning regarding indentation, but changing it broke the functionality so I repositioned it to where it was before.
+One line in my webhooks file was producing a warning regarding indentation, but changing it broke the functionality so I repositioned it back to where it was before.

 ## Accessibility Testing

 Using the WAVE Accessibility Evaluation Tool, I was fortunate to find that on this occasion no colour contrast issues were present.
+There were a few minor warnings but nothing urgent that needed rectifying.

 ## Google Lighthouse

 Using Google's lighthouse feature, I was able to assess the performance of the site.
 All pages were working to a good standard, however issues with image size were highlighted.
 I compressed these using TinyJPG to help improve speed a bit.

-The overall performance of the site (especially on mobile) has plenty of room for improvement on future iterations of the site, and I think more research needs to be done on my end for how to render the large amounts of images required on the site in an efficient way.
+The overall performance (especially on mobile) has plenty of room for improvement on future iterations of the site, and I think more research needs to be done on my end for how to render the large amounts of images required on the site in a more efficient way.

 [Back to the top](#testing)